-Career Nights are one of the cornerstone events of our partnership with St Micheal's Hospital.
-Last year we held two virtual career events.
+96% of students said they would recommend tutoring to their peers two virtual career events.
 The first one-attended by 22 students-consisted of a panel of women who work in the medical sciences.
 The second-attended by 20 students-invited eight post-secondary students who are currently studying for careers in the medical sciences.